equt/preset-raw/README.md

   }
   ```

-  Now there should be two utility classes available, i.e., `prose-light` &
+  Now there should be two utility classes available, i.e., `prose` &
-  `prose-dark`, you could apply it to component like
+  `prose-dark`, you could apply it to your component like

   ```html
   <markdown-renderer class="prose dark:prose-dark" :input="source" />